ethbmc/ethbmc/README.md

 ```

 ## Acknowledgement
-We would like to thank the [parity](https://www.parity.io/) team for open sourcing their code.
+We would like to thank the [parity](https://www.parity.io/) team for open-sourcing their code.